 - Of even greater concern, in the three years between 2010 and 2013, the number of Australians males aged 14 to 19 using Ice nearly doubled;

-Recent Household Survey data has shown an increase in weekly Ice use from 12% of Ice users in 2010 to 32% in 2016.
+Recent Household Survey data has shown an increase in weekly Ice use from 12% of self reporting Ice users in 2010 to 32% in 2016.
 The taskforce reported that the majority of these new dependant or addicted Ice users are young people smoking Ice.

-Other research conducted at the University of South Australia that found brain wave patterns similar to the early onset of Parkinson’s Disease in adolescents who had used Ice only five or six times.
+Other research conducted at the University of South Australia found brain wave patterns and physical movement patterns similar to the early onset of Parkinson’s Disease in adolescents who had used Ice only five or six times.

-Together, these figures indicate a looming National catastrophe.
+Together, these figures indicate a potential national catastrophe!

 AAIC is implementing a radical intervention to address this potential catastrophe.
 You can click on the image below to view a seven and a half minute television interview that provides a concise summary of AAIC Founder and Chief Executive Andre’a Simmons story - why AAIC was formed and what we aim to achieve.